xvilo/closurecheatsheet/docs/index.md

 All credits goes to [Closure Library](https://developers.google.com/closure/library/) this is just a cheat sheet.
-Please feel free to contribute on [GitHub](https://github.com/kuzmisin/closurecheatsheet).
+Please feel free to contribute on [GitHub](https://github.com/xvilo/closurecheatsheet).
+Original work by [kuzmisin - Github](https://github.com/kuzmisin/closurecheatsheet)

 This page is definitely not a tutorial.
 It is considered to be a quick reference with examples, tips, ...